 - Prerequisite science courses must be completed within 10 years prior to June enrollment.

-- All prerequisite courses must be taken at a U.S. regionally accredited college or university:
+- All prerequisite courses must be taken at a U.S. college or university that is regionally accredited:

 - The Program will accept credits completed at community colleges